Tronex3/Anomaly-Overhaul-1/README.md

 - [x] dynamic encyclopedia, unlock articles on discovery of many things
 - [x] update the articles with content (anomaly, artefacts, awr)
 - [x] new category (Notes), store personal notes like crafting recipes, notes from special characters
-- [ ] new category (Tools), contains articles about tools and how to use them in general
+- [x] new category (Tools), contains articles about tools and how to use them in general
 - [ ] fill the note list

 ### General:
+- [x] special marker for companions on the map
+- [x] "Unload all weapons" key has been moved to keybinds tab
 - [ ] rework the *death_items_by_communities* after finish adding all the new items
 - [x] organize item files
 - [x] remove the inventory grid